marekklein/transcriptions/README.md

 For every PDF file there is a GABC file too, with NABC notation included.

-The files are produced using GREGORIO software - https://gregorio-project.github.io/
+The PDF files are produced using GREGORIO software - https://gregorio-project.github.io/

 The TEX file used for compiling is main.tex